 Downtown worker bees tend to eat less than desirable food, during their frantic lunch hour.
 Unless of course, they’re in the vicinity of SAIT’s downtown Culinary Campus, now open in Scotia Center.
 This satellite campus serves as a training ground for students in the pastry arts program and dishes out fantastic fare to hungry suits.
-Bye bye instant noodles slurped over the keyboard!
+It’s time to say goodbye to instant noodles slurped over your keyboard!

 In the 10,000 square foot classroom, students gain real world experience as they serve up artisanal loaves, fresh baked goods, sandwiches, and grilled items.
 Open Monday to Friday, from 7am to 5pm, The Market has several hot and cold stations to choose from, with roasted meat and wok-style dishes chock full of veg.